codewithpandey/Algebra-In-Python/README.md

 i.e. a * b = ab.
 Again, if there is any exponent for the given variable they should be added and also the coefficients are to be multiplied arithmetically. for division we will leave as it is i.e. a/b

+Starting with addition:
+1. If there are two same variables with no co-efficients such as a + a, then we have to assume there co-efficients as 1 and while adding them there co-efficients add upto 2, and there is left only one variable and the final answer is 2a.

+2. If there are two same variables with some co-efficients such as 2a + 3a, then we have to separately add there co-efficients and take one variable to be shown in the result, i.e. 5a.

+3. If there are 2 different variables with same or different co-efficients, we know that we can not perform addition operation on two different variables in algebra.